 We’re looking for stunning pictures of sharks captured anywhere around the world, and any and all shark species are acceptable—from makos to megamouths, horn sharks to hammerheads, and wobbegongs to whale sharks!
 There are three thematic categories open for photographic submissions: Shark Portraits, Shark Behavior, and Sharks and Divers.
 The contest is free to enter and open to shooters of all ages and skill levels.

-The awesome prizes up for grabs include 5 days of great white shark diving at Guadalupe Island, Mexico aboard the new Socorro Vortex luxury liveaboard; a week’s diving in Palau with Sam’s Tours; 3 days of diving in North Carolina, USA with Olympus Dive Center; 2 days of diving in the Bahamas with Neal Watson’s Bimini Scuba Center; a $500 voucher towards an Epic Diving Bahamas shark dive; a shark dive with the Florida Aquarium; plus some great dive and imaging gear.
+The awesome prizes up for grabs include 5 days of great white shark diving at Guadalupe Island, Mexico aboard the new Socorro Vortex luxury liveaboard; 5 days of diving with Sam’s Tours with a 7-night stay at Palau Royal Resort in Palau; 3 days of diving in North Carolina, USA with Olympus Dive Center; 2 days of diving in the Bahamas with Neal Watson’s Bimini Scuba Center; a $500 voucher towards an Epic Diving Bahamas shark dive; a shark dive with the Florida Aquarium; plus some great dive and imaging gear.

 Entries must be submitted electronically in accordance with the contest guidelines and subject to the contest rules (see below).